composer-unused/composer-unused/README.md

 ## Installation

 ⚠️ This tool heavily depends on certain versions of its dependencies.
-A **local or global installation of this package is not recommended** as it might not work as intended or can't be installed correctly.
+A **local or global installation of this tool is not recommended** as it might not work as intended or can't be installed correctly.
 We do recommened you are download the `.phar` archive or use **PHIVE**  to install it locally.

 ### PHAR (PHP Archive) (recommended)
 Install via `phive` or grab the latest `composer-unused.phar` from the latest release: